estafette/estafette-letsencrypt-certificate/README.md

 type: Opaque
 ```

-In the secret a ssl.crt, ssl.pem and ssl.key file will be stored.
+In the secret an ssl.crt, ssl.pem and ssl.key file will be stored.
 Mount these in your application (or sidecar container) as follows.
+Re-applying the secret doesn't overwrite the certificates.

 ```yaml
 apiVersion: extensions/v1beta1